laskaux-cn/laskaux-cn.github.io/_posts/2024-05-19-back-to-academia.md

 > <p class="play">
 > W. V. MACLEAN.&nbsp; There’s no moral equivalent, said William James, no moral equivalent of war.
 That is that there’s nothing like war for providing something for you to be against.
 Apparently very few of us can afford to be <i>for</i> something; apparently all of us can afford to be <i>against</i> something. <nobr>. . .</nobr> So I go on to say that the north is the war, that you can afford to be against Monther Nature, if only humans make it possible. <nobr>. . .</nobr> No longer do humans combine to defy or to measure or to read or to understand or to live with the thing we call Mother Nature.
 Our number one enemy instead of being Mother Nature is of course <i>human nature</i>. <nobr>. . .</nobr> So we’re up against this William James. <nobr>. . .</nobr> I suppose he meant really that not war, the moral equivalent for us is going north. </p>

-> <p class="play">
-> W. V. MACLEAN.&nbsp; There’s no moral equivalent, said William James, no moral equivalent of war.
-That is that there’s nothing like war for providing something for you to be against.
-Apparently very few of us can afford to be <i>for</i> something; apparently all of us can afford to be <i>against</i> something. <nobr>. . .</nobr> So I go on to say that the north is the war, that you can afford to be against Monther Nature, if only humans make it possible. <nobr>. . .</nobr> No longer do humans combine to defy or to measure or to read or to understand or to live with the thing we call Mother Nature.
-Our number one enemy instead of being Mother Nature is of course <i>human nature</i>. <nobr>. . .</nobr> So we’re up against this William James. <nobr>. . .</nobr> I suppose he meant really that not war, the moral equivalent for us is going north. </p>